-Full compensation for furnishing sign panels is included in the bid item price per each Roadside Sign - One Post and Roadside Sign - Two Post.
+Full compensation for furnishing and installation of sign panels, posts is included in the bid item price per each Roadside Sign - One Post and Roadside Sign - Two Post.
 One or more sign panels furnished and installed on a single post will be counted as (1) one Roadside Sign - One Post.
 One or more sign panels furnished and installed on two posts will be counted as (1) one Roadside Sign - Two Post.